Help with childcare costs

 You can claim at more than one provider.
 You can also claim funding from more than one Local Authority.
 But you cannot claim more than 15 or 30 hours per week.
 Local authorities check funding.
 If you over claim you will have to repay the cost.

 You can claim no more than 10 hours in one day.
 You can take your funded hours Monday to Sunday but not before 6am or after 8pm.
 You may attend no more than two providers in a single day.

 Some schools have a staggered start in September.
-If your child’s start date to reception class is later than the set term dates you cannot claim.
+If your child’s start date to reception class is later than the set funding period dates, you cannot claim.
 If the staggered start causes a childcare problem, you will need to discuss this with the school.

 Funding is available to families who have deferred their child’s school place.
 This is available until the child reaches statutory school age.